- Who We Are

 All children should be given the opportunity of a summer camp.

-Project Morry now provides a nine-year program to hundreds of young children every year.
+Project Morry now provides a ten-year program to hundreds of young children every year.

 “Morry's smile alone made others smile, too.”